axone-protocol/docs/docs/whitepaper/introduction.md

 It is the single source of truth that is used to build autonomous and distributed applications.

+### Data Spaces

+**Data Spaces** are sets of rules and governance mechanisms set in smart contracts, designed to optimize data and services sharing within a community.
+It is not a common database but an abstraction that defines the interaction between datasets and services, from access rights and business models.
+Providers share digital resources within a Data Space, according to specific conditions explicitly mentionned.
+They can share their data in multiple Data Spaces.
+Each Data Space can have its own customizable governance mechanisms, from multi-sig to a custom Data Space token.
+The OKP4 Blockchain can host an endless number of Data Spaces.

 ### Dataverse

 The Dataverse is comprised of datasets and services that are shared by sovereign network participants - they don't have to copy the digital resource somewhere else to make it available.